Swirrl/table2qb/architecture.md

 - using `qb:codeList` correctly, it would be specified when creating the `qb:DimensionProperty` and the cell content would use this for validation
 - attaching `pmd:codesUsed` to the `qb:ComponentSpec` (which, unlike the dimension, is cube-specific).
 This would be created/ updated when preparing the data (Extract Marginals).

+These marginals could get quite unwieldy, perhaps we'd want to load them immediately into a draft (rather than serialising them as json-ld to be loaded as part of the csv2rdf step).